-The European Union, the scientific opinion from the Panel on Animal Health and Welfare (European Food Safety Authority, 2009) said that the balance of evidence indicates that fish have the capacity to experience pain and fear.
+The European Food Safety Authority in 2009 said that the balance of evidence indicates that fish have the capacity to experience pain and fear.

 The European Union’s Standing Committee of the European Convention for the Protection of Animals Kept for Farming Purposes (EU Recommendation Concerning Farmed Fish, 2005) said that the skin of fish contains sensory receptors for touch, pressure and pain.